 It came about in 2006 and has only grown by leaps and bounds.
-DIY photography has expert advice, kit reviews, and hundreds of tutorials helping you cut down on some of those costs.
+DIY photography offers kit reviews and hundreds of tutorials.
+These can help you cut down on some of the costs.

-It is for photographers, by photographers, and a great place to dip into for ideas and inspiration.
+It is a great place to dip into for ideas and inspiration.

 I love the name Lightstalking.
 It makes me think of that dedicated photographer, hiding in the shadows, tracking the light for hours until they see the perfect shot.
 Their one and only chance to take a clean photograph.

 Well, it is almost like that out there in the field, so their name gets 10/10 from me.

 Photographers are writing articles for photographers here, and some of the topics are very interesting.
 They go for areas and techniques that similar photography websites haven’t written about.
 This is a breath of fresh air.